 Yes, different universities offer study courses in cooperation with flight schools.
 Preferential hiring into flight management positions has not proven to be true.

 The degree's additional qualification raises chances to get a job outside piloting after private flight training.
 A license does not come with a job.
 A study degree minimizes the risc of unemployment after pilot training.

 MPL stands for Multi Crew Pilot License.
-As the name suggests, this license is intended for operations in two-person cockpits.
+As the name suggests, this license is tailored to operations in two-person cockpits.
 It closely corresponds to the CPL(IR) “frozen ATPL”, i.e. qualifies for the position of First Officer in a commercial aircraft.
-The theoretical training is identical but in the practical training some of the training topics take place at an earlier stage in the simulator.
-However contrary to the classic license, only flights in two-person cockpits may be flown with it.
-In order to professionally fly Single Pilot Command (i.e. alone in a smaller business aircraft for instance), the so-called bridging requirements have to be met that require significant financial expenses.
+The theoretical training is identical, during the practical training some training contents are transferred to the simulator at an earlier point in time.
+Overall, a significantly higher proportion of the training takes place in the simulator instead of in the aircraft.

 Uninterrupted training is the quickest possible and most effective way to obtain an ATPL (continuous learning curve, separate intermediate exams do not have to be taken, etc.).
 A training period of approx. two years is realistic.